Boat and PWC Licence

 SISOPWC202A - Demonstrate simple skills to ride a personal watercraft in controlled conditions

 Practical training for the PWC Licence is currently not required in New South Wales.
-The College is a strong advocate for PWC practical and offers this training on request.
-Please contact the College for more information.
+We are a strong advocate for PWC practical and offers this training on request.
+Contact us on 1300 723 112 for more information.

 Young people between the ages of 12-15 years are.
-We have all the necessary safety systems and checks in place both on and off the water.
-Our trainers are first aid qualified and hold current working with children clearances.
+We have all the necessary safety systems and checks in place both on and off the water and our trainers are first aid qualified and hold current working with children clearances.

 Yes, in Queensland, West Australia, Victoria, South Australia and Tasmania.
 Currently in Northern Territory there is no licence requirement.